It’s been a heck of a week and I’m glad for a few days off. What are you going to do this weekend? Nothing? ME TOO!

 I want to be empathetic and honest and grounded and peaceful but sometimes I’m pissed and sarcastic and anything but peaceful.
 And I want to write the very best, most beautiful words in a row for you guys on my ^Almost Daily Catalyst, but I’m always missing the typos, using the wrong their/there/they’re, and getting my punctuation wrong.

 The world wants us to hold ourselves to a standard of absolute perfection, and keep ourselves small UNTIL we figure that out.

 You don’t have to be perfect to be valuable.

-I have been speaking with a lot of therapists, coaches and entrepreneurs who are out there hustling right now and looking for that one opportunity… and utterly conflicted about the whole thing.
+I have been speaking with a lot of coaches, and entrepreneurs who are out there hustling right now and looking for that one opportunity… and utterly conflicted about the whole thing.
 “Should I do everything for free?
 Am I tone deaf to charge for my services?
 Should I reduce my rates?
 Should I not sell at the end of my webinar?”
-There’s a lot of shame around trying to stabilize, nurture and grow our businesses.
+There’s a lot of shame around trying to stabilize, nurture, and grow our businesses.